A Nonprofit Refresher on Excess Benefit Transactions

 A Nonprofit Refresher on Excess Benefit Transactions - EWA

-To help you and your nonprofit continue to operate within the rules, here is a refresher on what excess benefit transactions are, who they impact, what happens if you commit one, and how to avoid them.
+To help you and your nonprofit stay compliant, this nonprofit refresher explains what excess benefit transactions are, who they impact, the consequences of violating the rules, and how to avoid them altogether.

 What Is an Excess Benefit Transaction?